-After selecting your target device set you need to take a look at what other parts of infrastructure you will need for creating robust and enterprise-grade test labs.
+After selecting your target device set you need to take a look at what other infrastructure you need for a robust, enterprise-grade test lab.
 Let’s start with the most important pieces:

 Device Control Servers

 Regardless of the technology, you use to build your device lab with you will need some sort of device control node servers that will take care of managing the devices and possibly executing the tests.
 Additionally, these servers can collect, process and store test results and do other test execution related tasks.
 At Testdroid we use either generic PC-hardware running Ubuntu Linux for controlling Android devices or Mac Minis for controlling iOS devices.
 Because we use the OS vendor provided methods to control the devices (Android Debug Bridge (ADB) on Android and Instruments on iOS) the control nodes/servers need to have a decent number of free USB ports as each device will be connected to the device servers with a USB cable.
 You can download this complete ebook to learn the whole things about building your own mobile device lab.

 In order to have a stable test execution infrastructure you need to take the following things into account when selecting the hardware for device control servers: